MatteoFasulo/BayesianHeartDisease/README.md

 streamlit run app.py
 ```

+> The Web App is public available at https://heart-disease-risk.streamlit.app

 ### Source

 Every dataset used can be found under the Index of heart disease datasets from UCI Machine Learning Repository on the following link: <https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/>